 Pre-GED classes offer a foundation of reading, writing and problem solving skills.
 These FREE classes are for adults 17 years and older.
 Classes focus on reading, writing and mathematics.

 What is a Young Adult Pre-GED class?

 BACK ON TRACK Young Adult Literacy Program is a pre-GED and job-readinesss program for young adults between the ages of 17 and 24 years old who are out of school and are seeking work.
 You must attend a Pre-GED registration to enroll.
-Full-time, technology-rich classes are offered at the New Lots Library and Macon Library.
+Full-time, technology-rich classes are offered at the New Lots Library and Bedford Learning Center.
 Travel and social support is available.
 All BPL Pre-GED participants must be officially discharged from school.